 Erasmus University Rotterdam underpins the importance of an ethical review of research projects prior to starting the research.
 In line with the diversity of research disciplines, Erasmus University Rotterdam has several ethics committees / internal review boards.
 For some disciplines, an ethics committee is still under construction.

-When starting an employment relation with EUR, employees confirm that they will act in compliance with the Netherlands Code of Conduct for Academic Practice.
+When starting an employment relation with EUR, employees confirm that they will act in compliance with the Netherlands Code of Conduct for Research Integrity.
 The assessment incorporates key attributes of the medical sciences, social sciences and the humanities that may influence ethical issues (underlying ethical principles; methodology; participants; participant consent; protection of personal data and privacy).
 After a research proposal has been approved by an Ethics Review Board, the responsibility of the individual researcher for the work transfers to the school, provided that the researcher follows the procedures based on which the consent was provided.

 Each ethics committee has developed its own discipline-specific procedures.
 However, in line with principles set out in the ethical requirements for research funded under H2020, an ethical review is strongly advised in cases where: